If you’re looking to volunteer and connect with your community, check out our big fat list of charities in Singapore with a worthy cause.

 48. Cat Welfare Society

-If you’re a cat lover, you’ll know this amazing charity for its efforts in promoting humane and responsible actions towards domestic and community felines through various campaigns, classes and workshops.
+If you’re a cat lover, you’ll know of this amazing charity.
+It puts effort in promoting humane and responsible actions towards domestic and community felines through various campaigns, classes and workshops.
 Cat Welfare Society is run by a team of volunteers who dedicate their free time outside day jobs to manage the initiative.
-These folks are always on the lookout for more volunteers and fresh ideas, so if you think you have something to offer, get involved and join the fight for a better future for all cats.
+These folks are always on the lookout for more volunteers and fresh ideas.
+So if you think you have something to offer, get involved and join the fight for a better future for all cats.